 Preparing the Livers

-As I was saying, before I start frying, we have to prepare the liver, which means to slice it into the right pieces for the first time.
+As I said, before I start frying, we have to prepare the liver, which means slicing it into the right pieces for the first time.
 Suitable pieces mean that they are about the same thickness, to be fried at the same time, but not too thin (at least 1 cm / 0.4 inch thick) because then they are fried too fast and will have a stronger texture.

 We will also have to remove if certain pieces of the digestive tract or other organs are attached, leaving only the liver clean.